mendicant-original/community/README.md

 ### Submitting a Pull Request

-1. If a ticket doesn't exist for your bug or feature, create one on GitHub.
+1. If a ticket doesn't exist for your bug or feature, create one on GitHub
     - **NOTE:** Don't be afraid to get feedback on your idea before you begin development work.
 In fact it is encouraged!
-2. Fork the project.
+2. Fork the project
-3. Create a topic branch.
+3. Create a topic branch
-4. Implement your feature or bug fix.
+4. Implement your feature or bug fix
-5. Add documentation for your feature or bug fix.
+5. Add documentation for your feature or bug fix
-6. Add tests for your feature or bug fix.
+6. Add tests for your feature or bug fix
-7. Run `rake test`.
-If your changes are not 100% covered, go back to step 6.
+7. Run `rake test` If your changes are not 100% covered, go back to step 6
 8. If your change affects something in this README, please update it
-9. Commit and push your changes.
+9. Commit and push your changes
-10. Submit a pull request.
+10. Submit a pull request

 ### Contributors